 The business is under the control of the Society's Board of Directors.
 Each director is elected annually by the members.
-The executive directors are the Chief Executive, the Chief Financial Officer and the Deputy CEO.
+The executive directors are the Chief Executive and the Chief Financial Officer.
 All other directors are non-executive directors.
 The business address of all of the directors and officers is Nationwide House, Pipers Way, Swindon SN38 1NW, England.